prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 If you're using several TB of storage in your PC and still don't have enough room, or have sensitive data you want to secure and back up on your own server, a NAS is a terrific idea.

 However, buying a prebuilt NAS system can be pretty expensive (upwards of $800-$1000 dollars).
 Builders on a budget can build their own NAS system with the use of a NAS case and a bit more time.

+## More NAS Building Resources

+Here are some good places to go if you want to learn more:

+* Building your own NAS resource from [Windows Central](https://www.windowscentral.com/heres-what-you-need-know-when-building-your-own-nas){: target="_blank"}
+* Another great resource about building your own NAs from [Make Use Of](https://www.makeuseof.com/tag/need-network-storage-heres-how-to-build-your-own-nas-box/){: target="_blank"}
+* Network Attached Storage Overview on [Wikipedia](https://en.wikipedia.org/wiki/Network-attached_storage){: target="_blank"}

+## Conclusion

+NAS rigs are great mass storage replacements for external hard drives, and buying a good NAS case is a great way to save money too.

+Building your own NAS is a bit more time consuming than buying a prebuilt NAS, but that doesn't mean you shouldn't do it.

+You'll save money, learn how your NAS works and hell, you may even have some fun.